EVERY STONE TELLS A STORY

 The Boer War ended with English victory.
 Why did the defeated Afrikaners present their bitter enemy with this extravagant offering?

-After the Boer War the British granted dominion to the white minority and the Union of South Africa formed in 1910.
-The Afrikaans government then passed the Land Act disenfranchising black South Africans paving the way for apartheid.
-Was the diamond a price paid?
+What is not mentioned is that after the war the British granted dominion to the white minority and the Union of South Africa formed in 1910.
+Unopposed by the British, the Afrikaans government then passed the Land Act disenfranchising black South Africans of land ownership and paving the way for apartheid.
+Was the diamond a price paid and accepted?

 DISSAPEARING ACT